 In March 1983, the USSR launched the Astron orbital observatory developed in cooperation with France.
 The spacecraft carried a UV telescope dubbed Spika sporting the main mirror with a diameter of 0.8 meters.
 The Astron project was a brainchild of a team led by Andrei Severny, the head of the Crimean Astrophysics Observatory, KrAO.
 Severny and his colleagues A. Boyarchuk and L. Granitsky marshaled the Astron project through all stages of development, despite a skepticism of Vechaslav Kovtunenko, an influential chief designer at NPO Lavochkin, the main contractor on the project.
 At the time when spacecraft developers such as NPO Lavochkin would often trump plans of their clients in the scientific community, Severny resorted to writing a lobbying letter to the Central Committee of the Communist Party, essentially forcing Kovtunenko to comply.

 The Astron spacecraft ended up at the right place at the right time to watch spectacular Supernova 1987A.
 Unfortunately, scientific effectiveness of the Astron project was hampered by a very limited availability of a single ground receiving antenna in Yevpatoria on the Crimean Peninsula.
 As a result, the scientific return from the spacecraft was largely overshadowed by data from the Western IUE spacecraft, featuring a telescope half of a diameter of the Astron's.
 IUE was supported by a pair of ground antennas at Goddard Space Flight Center in the US and at Villa Franka in Spain.
-The data from the space observatory was stored in a centralized archive, which was much easier accessible to scientists around the world than the information from the Soviet sp acecraft.
+The data from the space observatory was stored in a centralized archive, which was much easier to access for scientists around the world than the information from the Soviet spacecraft.
 (611)

-Astron ceased functioning in June 1989, by which time, Soviet scientists had conceived a much larger UV-telescope christened Spektr-UF, where Spektr (Spectrum) was a name for the whole series of space observatories, while UF stood for the Russian "Ultra-Fioletovy" -- ultraviolet.
+Astron ceased active operations in June 1989, by which time, Soviet scientists had conceived a much larger UV-telescope christened Spektr-UF, where Spektr (Spectrum) was a name for the whole series of space observatories, while UF stood for the Russian "Ultra-Fioletovy" -- ultraviolet.
 According to the original plan, Spektr-UF would be an almost six-ton spacecraft carried into a high elliptical Earth orbit by the Proton rocket in 1997.
 This time, Russian astrophysicists hoped to lead a truly international effort with the data from the spacecraft widely shared among the world's scientific community.

 Like most post-Soviet space projects, Spektr-UF went through several painful incarnations and delays caused by funding problems and changing priorities within the Russian space program.
 For almost two decades, Spektr-UF was standing in line to the launch pad behind the Spektr-RG X-ray observatory and the Spektr-R radiotelescope.
 The stalled scientific program of Spektr-UF ended up in the lap of a small and underfunded team led by Boris Shustov at the Institute of Astronomy, INASAN, in Moscow.
 Around 2003, NPO Lavochkin had to dramatically scale down Spektr-UF and re-design it around its standard Navigator service module, so the whole spacecraft could fit into a smaller, cheaper rocket than Proton.